Write That Book Already

 Need some extra direction on your book?
 When you sign up for this event you’ll be invited to schedule a Mastermind Your Book Breakthrough Session with a coach from The Narrative Project.

-Exclusive Discount for “Jumpstart Your Book” Six-Week Deep Dive Course
+Exclusive Discount for “Ready, Set, Write!!”
+Six-Week Deep Dive Course

 You have a book inside of you.
 This much you know.
 Perhaps your book is just an idea, or perhaps, like many of our writers, you’ve been mulling this story over for decades.